IP Box

 where QE = expenditure incurred directly by the Cyprus company on R&D (including outsourced R&D to unrelated parties); Uplift = QE × 30% (but no more than total unrelated R&D cost); and OE = all expenditure on the qualifying IP asset, including acquisition costs and related-party R&D.

 In practice, companies that perform their own R&D (rather than acquiring ready-made IP or outsourcing to group companies) will have a nexus fraction close to or equal to 1, meaning the full 80% deduction applies.
+Substance requirements are essential — genuine R&D activity must be conducted in Cyprus to maximise the nexus fraction.

 Nexus Fraction — Simplified Examples